Blackpanther63/Python-Basic-project/README.md

 2) The second project is create a number guessing game using python programming.
+      This Python code is a simple number guessing game where the player is prompted to guess a randomly selected number between 1 and 100.
+The game provides hints whether the guess is too low or too high and           continues until the player correctly guesses the number.
+After each game, the player can choose to play again or exit the program.
+The program also asks for the player's name before starting the game.

 3) The third one is Generate strong and secure passwords with Python for your accounts.

+    This Python code is a password generator program that allows users to generate strong passwords of specified lengths.
+It prompts the user to input the total number of passwords to generate and the length of       each password (with a minimum length of 2 characters).
+After generating the passwords, it provides options to delete a password by its index, display all passwords, or quit the program.
+The passwords are g        generated using a combination of uppercase letters, lowercase letters, digits, and punctuation symbols for maximum security'